Promise-analytics/MINISTORE-DATA-ANALYSIS/README.md

 - [SUMMARY OF ANALYSIS](#summary-of-anaylsis)
 - [CONCLUSION](#conclusion)
 ## INTRODUCTION
 The Mini Store Sales Analysis project focuses on examining the sales performance of a small retail store.The dataset contains information about products,sales transactions,customer purchases,and revenue generated over a specifif period.
-The purpose of this project is to analyze sales trends,identify best-selling products,evaluate revenue performance,and uncover insights that can help improve business decision-making.Through this project i applied data analysis techniques to clean,organize and interprete the dataset.the findingd from this analysis can help the store make better business decisons and improve profitability.
+The purpose of this project is to analyze sales trends,identify best-selling products,evaluate revenue performance,and uncover insights that can help improve business decision-making.Through this project i applied data analysis techniques to clean,organize and interprete the dataset.The findings from this analysis can help the store make better business decisons and improve profitability.
 ## DATA DESCRIPTION
 The dataset contains information about different products and their sales performances across various outlets.The columns in the dataset are described below:
 - Item Identifier: A code assigned to each product